indraginanjar/AI-Shell-Command/README.md

 AI operation is done through OpenAI, so all supported language  by OpenAI can be used in with **aicommand** and **aiprompt**.

+### Executable scripts

+Based on language, currently there's 3 categories of executable script:

+1. python: aicommand.py and aiprompt.py

+2. powershell: aicommand.ps1 and aiprompt.ps1

+3. bash: aicommand.sh and aiprompt.sh

+Actually powershell and bash versions is only immediate script for calling the python script easier from any folders.

 ### Supported command language/executor

 Supported executor: